Cookie and Cracker Manufacturers

 Recent Developments

-• The commercial baking industry is facing a workforce shortage that’s projected to lead to a deficit of as many as 53,500 jobs by 2030, according to the American Bakers Association (ABA).
-As in the broader manufacturing sector, commercial bakeries are struggling to hire and retain skilled workers and face a wave of retirements as the workforce ages.
+- The commercial baking industry is facing a workforce shortage that’s projected to lead to a deficit of as many as 53,500 jobs by 2030, according to the American Bakers Association (ABA).
+As in the broader manufacturing sector, commercial bakeries struggle to hire and retain skilled workers and face a wave of retirements as the workforce ages.
 According to the ABA report, demand for skilled workers in commercial baking will be concentrated in production, engineering and equipment maintenance, and shipping and distribution.
 By region, the 2030 projected commercial baking shortage is expected to be most severe in the Midwest (13,400 unfilled jobs), South (12,900 unfilled jobs), and West (short 10,300 jobs).
-Commenting on projected workforce deficits ABA CEO Eric Dell said, "The data speaks for itself and is a chasm that threatens the very foundation of our industry and requires immediate and collective action."
+Commenting on the projected workforce deficits, ABA CEO Eric Dell said, "The data speaks for itself and is a chasm that threatens the very foundation of our industry and requires immediate and collective action."

 Get A Demo